-Capital reserve.
+Capital reserve realised.
 Gains and losses on the realisation of investments, gains and losses on the realisation of FTSE 100 Future contracts, realised exchange differences of a capital nature and returns of capital are accounted for in this Reserve.
-Increases and decreases in the valuation of investments held at the year end, unrealised gains and losses on FTSE 100 Future contracts and unrealised exchange differences of a capital nature are also accounted for in this Reserve.

 Revenue reserve.
 Any surplus/deficit arising from the revenue profit/loss for the year is taken to/from this Reserve.